s-hiroshi/addon_infotown_table/manual/MANUAL.md

 <img src="screenshot-first-filled.png">

-In the following example, All cell is filled with data.
+In the following example, All cells have data.

 <img src="screenshot-all-filled.png">

 #### (3) Preview Table.

-You click "Preview Table" button.
+Click on 'Preview Table' to see the results.

 <img src="screenshot-2nd-preview.png">

-#### (4) Save data to database.
+#### (4) Save the table.

-Just click the "Save Data" button data has not yet been saved to the database .
+Just click the 'Save Data' button data has not yet been saved to the database .
-When "Save" button that is blue button is clicked, Data will be saved to the database.
+When 'Save' button that is blue button is clicked, Data will be saved to the database.

 #### (5) Edit data.

-In the following example, You edit second cell data.
-You click second "Edit" button then edit dialog is shown.
+You can edit the data by using the 'Edit' buttons again.

 <img src="screenshot-edit-2nd.png">